mlr-org/mlr/README.md

 [release](http://cran.r-project.org/web/packages/mlr/NEWS) and here for the [devel](https://github.com/mlr-org/mlr/blob/master/NEWS) version on Github.

+* 2015-11-26:
+  * mlr 2.6 released to CRAN.
+A mini update, which was required as ViperCharts seems to be offline and we needed to switch off its test for CRAN.
+Contains also some fixes and new learners.
 * 2015-11-21:
   * mlr 2.5 released to CRAN.
 In addition to other things and many cleanups and fixes, it features: a) Quite a few new learners b) plots and statistical tests to analyze benchmark results (e.g. Demsar) c) partial depedency plots for all models (which I like quite a lot) d) first support for multilabel classification.
 * 2015-06-27: